 Sam and I laugh about this because, though real estate markets rise and fall, they rarely fluctuate so wildly to justify such emotionally-charged behavior.
 Sure, navigating the housing crisis ten years ago was a tough row to hoe, but we survived.
 If you want to survive—and even thrive—as an investor, all you have to do is know how to find real estate deals in any market—even an unpredictable one.
 Well, that, and have the best team of experts on your side.

 Homeowners can experience financial distress and fall behind on their loan payments in any market.
-So, homes in any stage of foreclosure, from a notice of default to repossession by the bank, can make a good investment.
+So, homes in any stage of foreclosure, from a notice of default to repossession by the bank, can potentially make a good investment.
 If the homeowner is still in possession of the house, they may want to sell to get out of financial hot water quickly.
-If the bank takes the home, they often want to unload it fast and cheap, too.
+If the bank takes the home, they may want to unload it fast and cheap, too.
 Depending on where the property is in the foreclosure process, you can find them listed on lender websites, in published legal notices, on lead lists, and with your local MLS.
 Public sources, however, will be crawling with competition.

-You’ll also find that vacant, abandoned, and non-owner occupied homes are frequently in disrepair and could be purchased below market value if you can find the homeowner.
+You’ll also find that vacant, abandoned, and non-owner occupied homes are frequently in disrepair and could be purchased below market value.
 In fact, looking for signs of deterioration—an unkempt lawn, boarded windows, even an overflowing mailbox—could lead you to a good deal if you have the time to drive or walk neighborhoods.
 And, approaching distressed homeowners and buying from them directly is usually easier than trying to win an auction or buy an REO.

 The problem is that locating the owners of these homes can be just as time-consuming as searching for the properties themselves.
 Although you can look up tax records, check with the county courthouse, or pay an online service to help you, finding the homeowner won’t guarantee that they’ll want to sell.
 It also won’t guarantee that you’ll want to buy—especially if you have to handle an eviction for a tenant-occupied home or pay off any liens or other encumbrances.

 Obviously, as popular as these lead generating strategies are, they’re hit or miss when it comes to consistently finding real estate deals.
-The best real estate investor lead generation system I’ve ever used is one that helps me navigate even the most unpredictable markets by finding motivated sellers of distressed properties and bringing them to me.
+The best real estate investor lead generation system I’ve ever used is one that helps me navigate even the most unpredictable markets by bringing motivated sellers of distressed properties directly to me.
 Sam uses it too.
 So, we never miss out on getting the best leads for our businesses—and you don’t have to either.

 Never Miss Out on Finding the Best Real Estate Deals

-It turns out it’s so effective that over 100,000 houses have been bought by independently owned and operated HomeVestors® franchisees since 1996.
+It turns out that it’s so effective that over 110,000 houses have been bought by independently owned and operated HomeVestors® franchisees since 1996.
 So I signed right up.
 Shortly after, Sam did too.
 It didn’t matter that we were investing in different regional markets.
-We both got access to qualified leads on local homeowners in distress who call HomeVestors because they need to sell fast.
+We both got access to qualified leads from local homeowners in distress who need to sell fast.
 So, even when our respective markets turn unpredictable, we’ve got the best leads from the best, and only, real estate investing franchise.